pm-lack/st/README.md

 + Compatibility with `Xresources` and `pywal` for dynamic colors.
 + Default [gruvbox](https://github.com/morhetz/gruvbox) colors otherwise.
 + Transparency/alpha, which is also adjustable from your `Xresources`.
-+ Default font is system "mono" at 14pt, meaning the font will match your system font.

 ## Other st patches